CSorrel58/Code-Academy-Projects/README.md

 # personal_projects

-Each file should contain a specific project I have worked on either through Code Academy or on my own.
+Each file should contain a specific project I have worked on either through Code Academy or on my own through other training programs from sites like Kaggle, Tableau Public Support, and Dataquest.

 The Code Academy projects should all have a clear label at the top and be written in a way that makes it obvious they are for a student.
 Basically, the Code Academy ones will look super fancy.